 - You must live in one of the areas covered by Avon Fire & Rescue Service (Bath & North East Somerset, Bristol, North Somerset or South Gloucestershire and North Somerset).
-We will ask you to provide proof of this at each stage of the selection process.
+You must reside at the given address and we will ask you to provide proof of this at each stage of the selection process.

-- You must be aged 18 or over when the training school starts in October 2017.
+- You must be aged 18 or over when the training school starts.

 - You must be physically fit and have good upper body strength.

 This section guides you through the recruitment process and timescales involved.
 The process will be conducted to strict deadlines and no extensions can be given.
 It is important that you are able to set aside the time required to complete these assessments on the set dates.

 Further details regarding proposed dates of each stage will be released at a later date.
 Please note that changes to the process may occur due to COVID-19 restrictions.

 Please monitor our website and subscribe to our mailing list for updates.

 Please be aware that the following dates are subject to change.